Honeydew (secretion): Secretion or excretion?

+Mythology

 In Norse mythology, dew falls from the ash tree Yggdrasil to the earth, and according to the Prose Edda book Gylfaginning, "this is what people call honeydew and from it bees feed."

-In Greek mythology, méli, or "honey", drips from the Manna–ash, (Fraxinus ornus), with which the Meliae, or "ash tree nymphs", nursed the infant god Zeus on the island of Crete, (as in the Hymn to Zeus by Callimachus).
+In Greek mythology, méli, or "honey", drips from the Manna–ash (Fraxinus ornus), with which the Meliae, or "ash tree nymphs", nursed the infant god Zeus on the island of Crete (as in the Hymn to Zeus by Callimachus).

 Honey-dew is referenced in the last lines of Samuel Coleridge's poem Kubla Khan, perhaps because of its mythological connotations:

-In the Hebrew Bible, while the Israelites are wandering through the desert after the Exodus, they are miraculously provided with a substance, manna, that is sometimes associated with honeydew.
-Exodus 16:31 provides a description: "it was like coriander seed, white, and the taste of it was like wafers made with honey."

 Nectar producing trees

 Dates

-The Ommatissus lybicus is attracted to certain cultivars of the date palm tree.
+Ommatissus lybicus is attracted to certain cultivars of the date palm tree.
 The honeydew producing insects preferred the Medjhool variety to the Deglet Noor in Israel, where they have been observed in the Arava Valley.
 Very dense insect populations may have some adverse effects.
 Different methods of controlling the insects, including natural and chemical, have been studied.

 Eucalyptus

-In eucalypt forests, production of both the honeydew nectar and manna tends to increase in spring and autumn.
+In eucalypt forests, production of both honeydew nectar and manna tends to increase in spring and autumn.
 Eucalyptus can produce even more manna than honeydew nectar.
-The sugar glider possum eats both, licking the nectar from branches.
+The sugar glider eats both, licking the nectar from branches.
 Other species attracted to the nectar include the feathertail glider, brush-tailed phascogale, and brown antechinus.
 Most trees are not able to produce sap if the phloem duct becomes damaged by mechanical processes.